 Java KeyStore or JKS is a repository of security certificates.
 The Java Keytool is a certificate management utility that makes it possible to store and manage the certificates in the Keystore.
 The JKS includes either authorization certificates or public key certificates alongside the private keys.
 While setting up the Java Keystore, you will create the .jks file which contains a private key.
 Then you have to proceed to the CSR Generation in order to obtain an SSL certificate.
 Apart from this, you can utilize the Keytool or the Keystore to perform several actions such as viewing the certificate or key details.

 So, we handpicked some of the best Java Keytool Keystore commands to help you in the process.
 If you are looking for them, this article is for you.

 Java Keytool Commands

-Before we starting with the Keytool commands, have a look at this video which presents a live action on the Keytool command line.
+Before we start with the Keytool commands, have a look at this video which presents a live action on the Keytool command line.
 It will help you in the process.

 Java Keytool Commands for Creating and Importing